 📘 Vis-à-vis meaning

-Vis-à-vis is a French expression meaning “face to face,” “in relation to,” or “compared with.”
+Vis-à-vis is a French expression meaning “face to face,” “toward,” “in relation to,” or “compared to.”
 In French, it’s used both literally and figuratively — Ils dînaient vis-à-vis au restaurant (They were dining face to face at the restaurant) and Elle est polie vis-à-vis de ses professeurs (She is polite toward her teachers), where vis-à-vis is naturally followed by de + noun.
 It’s common and natural in everyday French.

 🎧 Vis-à-vis pronunciation

-👉 The pronunciation of vis-à-vis is /vi.za.vi/ — roughly vee-zah-vee.
+The pronunciation of vis-à-vis is /vi.za.vi/ (IPA), which sounds roughly like vee-zah-vee.

-📝 Vis-à-vis example sentences
+📝 Vis-à-vis examples

-Face to face (literal meaning)
+1. Face to face (physical)

 Ils étaient assis vis-à-vis dans le train.